pystiche/pystiche/docs/source/installation.rst

 If you encounter issues during the installation or want to install without GPU support please follow the
-`official installation instructions <https://pytorch.org/get-started/locally/>`_ for your setup.
+`official installation instructions of PyTorch <https://pytorch.org/get-started/>`_ for your setup before you install ``pystiche``.

 .. note::

-  While ``pystiche`` is designed to be fully functional without a GPU, most tasks that ``pystiche`` was built for require significantly more time to perform on a CPU.
+  While ``pystiche`` is designed to be fully functional without a GPU, most tasks require significantly more time to perform on a CPU.